Asana

 Asana Rules use a trigger-action model.
 When a task moves to a section, assign it.
 When a due date approaches, post a comment.
 You can chain multiple actions per rule and use custom field values as triggers.
 There is no monthly cap on automation runs at any tier.
 Forms (Starter+) feed directly into projects.
 Workflow Builder (Advanced+) adds branching logic.

-Monday.com: powerful builder, restrictive caps
+Monday.com: accessible builder, restrictive caps

 Monday.com's automation builder is arguably more accessible for non-technical users.
 Plain-English recipes ("When status changes to Done, notify someone") are easy to set up, and hundreds of pre-built templates exist.
 Cross-board automations connect workflows across departments.